DavidMayoral/SurfacePostprocessing/README.md

 More detailed research and insights can be found in the following dissertations:

-- "Numerisch-mechanische Betrachtung des Entwurfsprozesses von Membrantragwerken" (Johannes Linhard)
+- J. Linhard.
+“Numerisch-mechanische Betrachtung des Entwurfsprozesses von Membrantragwerken.”
+PhD thesis.
+München, Techn.
+Univ., Diss., 2009, 2009.
-- "Numerical Methods for the Design and Analysis of Tensile Structures" (Falko H. Dieringer)
+- F. Dieringer et al. “Numerical Methods for the Design and Analysis of Tensile Structures.”
+In: International Journal of Space Structures 3&4.28 (2013), pp. 149–160.
-- "Variation of Reference Strategy Generation of Optimized Cutting Patterns for Textile Fabrics" (Armin M. Widhammer)
+- A. M. Widhammer.
+“Variation of Reference Strategy Generation of Optimized Cutting Patterns for Textile Fabrics.”
+- M. R. Barnes.
+“Dynamic relaxation analysis of tension networks.”
+In: Proceedings of the International Conference on Tension Roof Structures.
+London, 1974.